 Be sure to pick the right principal balance

 If you do pay extra towards your student loans, lenders apply the extra payment in different ways.
-They cannot just count the extra payment as interest.
+They cannot just count the additional payment as interest.
 What they can do is spread the payment out towards all of your student loans.
 This is not what you want your lender to do.
 Have your lender put all of your extra payments towards one of your student loans.
 Target the student loan with the highest interest rate.
 Using this strategy, you will most efficiently reduce future spending on interest.

 Some lenders will also reduce the amount you owe on future payments.
 If you pay a double payment this month, they may say you don’t owe anything next month.
 Don’t fall into this trap.
 Lender profits are maximized when you pay the minimum.
 They do this to encourage you to pay less now so that they get more interest in the future.